 In case your application for the overseas exchange is rejected you will still have time to do a self-arranged study abroad period.

-Current application round - deadline 1 November, 2020:
+Latest application round - Autumn round 2020:

 From the autumn of 2020, the European and the overseas application rounds have been gathered in one single application round.
 Therefore, it will now be possible to apply for both overseas and European exchange in one application.
-The deadline is 1 November, 2020.
+The deadline was 1 November, 2020.

 Please note that partner agreements vary, meaning that some only cover specific faculties or even study programmes.
 It is important that you consider which exchange places are actually available to you based on your study area.